PhilipMcGaw/ROV---Cockpit/docs/deployment.md

 Expected baseline: `aarch64`, Raspberry Pi OS Bookworm, and `64`.

 On Linux, the documented default development location is `~/robots/ROV---Cockpit`, beside the other ROV repositories.
 On macOS, use a user-selected workspace beneath the home directory, for example `~/Projects/ROV/ROV---Cockpit`.
-Raspberry Pi production deployment uses `/home/pi/ROV---Cockpit` in the current service files.
-Scripts derive paths from their own location and do not require these locations to be hard-coded.
+Raspberry Pi provisioning renders the installed systemd and Nginx files using the actual repository locations and runtime account; no `/home/pi` checkout path is required.

 ## One-time installation